thisconnect/bitbox-wallet-app/README.md

   talking Electrum using the BitBox for signing, and serve a high level HTTP API to control it.
 - `frontends/qt/`: the C++/Qt5 app which builds the wallet app for the desktop.
 - `frontends/android/`: Android target (EXPERIMENTAL / ALPHA)
-- `frontends/web/`: home of the preact UI.
+- `frontends/web/`: home of the React UI.

 ## Set up the development environment